daviddao/awful-ai/README.md

 [Faception](https://www.faception.com/) - Based on facial features, Faception claims that it can reveal personality traits e.g. "Extrovert, a person with High IQ, Professional Poker Player or a threats".
 They build models that classify faces into categories such as Pedophile, Terrorist, White-Collar Offenders and Bingo Players without prior knowledge. [[classifiers](https://www.faception.com/our-technology)][[video pitch](https://www.youtube.com/watch?v=x1QsDiWCV-o)]

+[Persecuting ethnic minorities](https://www.theguardian.com/news/2019/apr/11/china-hi-tech-war-on-muslim-minority-xinjiang-uighurs-surveillance-face-recognition) - Chinese start-ups have built algorithms that allow the government of the People’s Republic of Chinauses to automatically track Uyghur people.
+This AI technology ends up in products like the AI Camera from [Hikvision](https://ipvm.com/reports/hikvision-uyghur), which has marketed a camera that automatically identifies Uyghurs, one of the world's most persecuted minorities. [[NYT opinion](https://www.nytimes.com/2019/04/14/technology/china-surveillance-artificial-intelligence-racial-profiling.html)]

 ## Influencing, disinformation, and fakes

 [Cambridge Analytica](https://cambridgeanalytica.org/) - Cambridge Analytica uses Facebook data to change audience behavior for political and commercial causes. [[Guardian article](https://www.theguardian.com/news/2018/mar/26/the-cambridge-analytica-files-the-story-so-far)]